SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 Because this factor is summed with the part of the funding rate which is proportional to the imbalance in
 @eq:funding_rate, it shifts the default funding rate value when the protocol is balanced.
-In practice, if the imbalance remains positive (more trading exposure in the long side) for some time, the daily funding rate will keep increasing.
+In practice, if the imbalance remains positive (more @trading_expo in the long side) for some time, the daily funding rate will keep increasing.
 When the funding fees become too important for the long side position owners, they will be incentivized to close their positions, which will decrease the imbalance.
 When the imbalance reaches zero, the daily funding rate will stop increasing, and maintain its current value thanks to